Hemp in Ancient Chinese Medicine

-Hemp seed, known as Huo Ma Ren, is considered to have “sweet,” “neutral/ mild” properties, and is associated with the stomach, spleen and large intestines.
+Hemp seed, known as Huo Ma Ren, is considered to have “sweet,” “neutral/ mild” properties, and is associated with the stomach, spleen, and large intestines.

 Through the years, all parts of the hemp plant including the flowers, leaves, resin, roots, seeds, and stalks were used to treat numerous health issues.

-Cannabis flower was a major ingredient in TCM anesthetics.
+And, cannabis flower was a major ingredient in TCM anesthetics.
 Actually, the word meaning anesthetic in Chinese (ma zui 麻醉) contains the word “ma” for “hemp”.